🔍 공개 퀴즈 검색

 What question does ethos answer?

-1. What's the story?
+1. What's the story behind this issue?

-2. Does this make sense?
+2. Does this make logical sense?

-3. Why should I believe YOU? ✓
+3. Why should I care about this?

-4. Why should I care?
+4. Why should I believe YOU? ✓

 What question does pathos answer?